sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/supplemental.md

 == Responses ==
-  * (RAB, 6/30) David and Rob have already been speaking with Connexions as part of a related project and have a good rapport with (two names here).
+  * (RAB, 6/30) David and Rob have already been speaking with Connexions as part of a related project and have a good rapport with (two names here) Kathi Fletcher and Joel Thierstein.

   * (RAB, 6/30) Jason - do you have an article prepared for Math DL with Karl-Dieter?
   Anything you can add here?